 Peruvian cuisine is derived from indigenous traditions and has been influenced by other cultures in the past few hundred years, including Europe, Africa, and Asia among others.
 The result is a fusion cuisine that reflects the country’s diverse cultural history.
 In certain tours in Peru with culinary themes, you can enjoy an explanation of the different influences that make up Peruvian cuisine.

 - Spanish influence: The Spanish conquered the Inca Empire in the 16th century.
 They brought cows, pigs, and goats to this ancient land.
 They also introduced cabbage, peaches, apples, garlic, and onions while combining them with other Peruvian superfoods.

-- African influence: The Spanish brought many slaves from Africa to Peru.
+- influence of Africa: The Spanish brought many slaves from Africa to Peru.
 They took advantage of the use of grains, yams, sugar cane, and peanuts.
 African families had to support themselves with different unused meats and leftovers that the Spanish did not eat.
 They used many spices to make their dishes more appetizing.